August 1, 2015

 - Most people who sleep on their stomach.
 Stomach sleepers tend to need firmer mattresses in general.

 - Anybody that doesn’t have many curves to their body.
 The mattress just won’t contour to your curves very well, so if you’re a side sleeper with broad shoulders or wide hips, this mattress will hurt you.
 On the other hand, if you’re a back sleeper, and the curve in your lumbar section is not very pronounced, you should be fine.

 - People used to extra firm mattresses.
 This is common in Asian and European cultures.
 If you’re used to sleeping on a Japanese futon, you’re likely going to love this mattress.

-If you’ve ever tried the Tempurpedic Contour Supreme, this mattress feels somewhat similar, but just a little firmer.
+If you’ve ever tried the Tempurpedic Contour Supreme, this mattress feels somewhat similar.

 - People of about average weight.
 If you’re very heavy or very light, I’d recommend the firm or the soft version respectively.
 I’m about 60 pounds overweight, and this one was just the tiniest bit too soft for my tastes.
 If I were to lose ~15 pounds, it would probably be perfect.

 - Side sleepers and back sleepers.
 Stomach sleepers tend to need something firmer (unless you’re a particularly thin stomach sleeper)

 - People that like soft mattresses but don’t want something you’ll sink into too far.
 This is similar to what a lot of places would consider “plush,” but it’s kind of on the firmer end of “plush.”